University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 ■ Analyze catastrophic events affecting the masses.

-■ Differentiate between primary, secondary and tertiary psychological victims.
+■ Differentiate between primary, secondary and tertiary psychological casualties.

 ■ Differentiate psychological impacts on victims.